mbrand12/t10/DEVCORE.md

 over there will be a load game option.
 Every time Hero exits a room he will have the chance to save.

+#### Items

+Hero will be able to pick up items in the room and place it in satchel, then use them when some event occurs.
+Possible considerations for consumable items as well?

+#### Events

+Each room can have one or more events.
+Some events will be random upon dungeon generation, others will have a chance occurrence, some will be fixed based on the room type etc.

+#### Characters

+Each room can have events where the Hero can meet a character that will either help or challenge the Hero, they may be item rewards included.

 ### Key Concepts

 Extracted from ideas.